Periodontal Care and Prevention

+Periodontal disease is caused by bacterial plaque or biofilm—a sticky, colorless film that is constantly forming on your teeth.
+This toxic bacteria attack the soft tissue and bone around the teeth, leading to gradual recession and eventual tooth loss.
 This same bacterium has also been found in the plaque that blocks arteries.
-This evidence suggests that the oral bacteria that cause gum disease may be related to coronary heart disease.
-In addition, COPD/ Lung Disease, Arthritis, Stroke and Diabetes have been associated with oral bacteria.
-This makes it even more compelling to control the pathogens present in periodontal disease.
+This evidence suggests that the oral bacteria causing gum disease may be related to coronary heart disease.
+In addition, COPD/ lung disease, arthritis, stroke and diabetes have been associated with bacterial infections in the mouth.
+This makes it even more compelling to control the pathogens present in gum disease.

 Did You Know?